mendix/docs/content/en/docs/apidocs-mxsdk/apidocs/private-cloud-deploy-api.md

 ## 4 API Reference

-{{< swaggerui src="/openapi-spec/private-cloud-deploy-api.yaml"  >}}

 {{% alert color="info" %}}
-Please note that the fields marked as non-editable are used for read-only purposes.
-Any modifications made on the values of these fields will be ignored.
+Please note that the fields marked as non-editable in the OpenAPI .yaml file are used for read-only purposes.
+Any modifications made to the values of these fields will be ignored.
 {{% /alert %}}

+{{< swaggerui src="/openapi-spec/private-cloud-deploy-api.yaml"  >}}